erwin-kok/erwin-kok/README.md

 **Senior Software Engineer • 30+ Years Experience • Distributed Systems & Open-Source Enthusiast**

-*(Most of my open-source work is built in my spare time — but I’m steadily expanding it.)*

-I build scalable distributed systems, explore emerging networking protocols, and contribute to open-source technologies that power resilient modern infrastructure.
-With over three decades of experience across distributed systems, networking, cloud-native platforms, microservice architectures, and API design, I enjoy digging into complex technical problems and designing clean, elegant solutions.
-I love mentoring engineers, experimenting with Kotlin and Rust (still learning), and diving into deeply analytical subjects that challenge how things work at a low level.
+Senior Software Engineer • 30+ Years Experience Distributed Systems, Networking, Compilers, and Infrastructure

+I design and build distributed systems, developer tooling, and low-level infrastructure with an emphasis on correctness, scalability, and clear architectural boundaries.
+My experience spans distributed and peer-to-peer systems, networking protocols, cloud-native platforms, microservice architectures, and API design.

-Much of my professional work is proprietary, so my public GitHub largely reflects my spare-time experiments, prototypes, and ongoing open-source explorations.
+Much of my professional work has been in proprietary environments; my public GitHub focuses on selected open-source projects and technical explorations that reflect long-term interests in systems engineering, language implementation, and runtime behavior.

+I value clear design, explicit tradeoffs, and pragmatic solutions to complex technical problems.
+I also enjoy mentoring engineers and contributing to engineering cultures that emphasize rigor, simplicity, and technical depth.

 🚀 **What I Work On**

+**[conjvm](https://github.com/erwin-kok/conjvm) — C subset compiler targeting the JVM Kotlin / ANTLR4 / JVM
+A compiler for a well-defined subset of C, focusing on parsing, semantic analysis, SSA-style intermediate representations, and execution on the JVM.

 **Distributed Computing / P2P Systems**